 Only use the OLP release to get the crane out of a locked position.
 Never use the OLP release to overload the crane deliberately!

-6.2.3 OLP release on user panel
+OLP release on user panel

-Push and hold button a on the user panel when operating load reducing functions.
-The cylinder pressure LEDs on the user interface perform a running light.
-The LED for padlock symbol will blink red.
+Push and hold button on the user panel whilst operating load reducing functions.
+The cylinder pressure LEDs on the user panel perform a running light.
+The LED for padlock symbol will blink red